mjlomeli/KnowNow-Nav/Activity/FileManager/FileManager.md

 | 1 | Diagnosed in 20s | August 2016  |
 | 2 | Other Topics | June 2017  | ... |
 | ... | ... | ...  | ... | ...   | ... |

+##3.1.2 Ideas for new recruits
+- [ ] Save a spreadsheet into a pickle file after opening.
+Make Spreadsheet update the pickle file automatically and load from the pickle file instead of parsing the csv file all over again.
+Note: must check that the csv file is current, else parse the new file (recommend checking size change or date of revision information lookup).

+- [ ] Find a way to automatically download every spreadsheet from the Google drive.